nathancurtis7/CyberSecurity-Home-Lab/setup/Networking.md

+# Lab Networking Configuration

+## Purpose
+To provide an isolated network environment for safe attack simulation and detection testing.

+## Scope
+Applies only to the internal home lab network.
+The home Wi-Fi and personal devices are excluded.

+## Environment
+- Private RFC1918 subnet (`10.10.10.0/24`)
+- Dedicated Ethernet interface
+- Managed switch
+- Windows host and Linux VM

-## Network Segmentation
+## Configuration

-The home lab is deployed on a logically and physically separate network from my home WiFi network.
+The lab network is deployed on a logically and physically separate Layer 2 segment from the primary home Wi-Fi environment.
+Static IP addressing is used for lab hosts to ensure predictable traffic analysis.
-The lab network operates on an isolated Layer 2 segment using a dedicated Ethernet interface and switch, preventing direct traffic flow between the lab environment and my home WiFi network.
-IP addresses are configured within a private RFC1918 range (`10.10.10.0/24` for example) and does not route to the home LAN.
-Any connectivity to external networks (e.g. updates or tool downloads) is explicitly controlled and enabled only when required.

-This segmentation ensures:
-- Containment of attack simulations and malicious traffic
+## Validation
+- Successful ICMP communication between lab hosts
-- No exposure of personal devices to lab activity
+- No routing to the home LAN
-- Realistic enterprise-style network isolation
+- Internet access disabled by default

+## Security Considerations
+Network isolation prevents attack traffic from impacting personal devices and mirrors enterprise network segmentation practices.

+## Notes / Lessons Learned
+Static addressing simplified Splunk correlation and PCAP analysis.